musa-509-spring-2023/assignment02/README.md

 9. With a query involving PWD parcels and census block groups, find the `geo_id` of the block group that contains Meyerson Hall. `ST_MakePoint()` and functions like that are not allowed.

+The geoid of the block group that contains Meyerson Hall is 421010369022.
     **Structure (should be a single value):**
     ```sql
     (